Skip to main content

 The Islands Trust Act, R.S.B.C.
 1996, c.
 239 continues the Islands Trust.
 The trust has two functions: land use planning and regulation, and trust fund administration.
 Local trust committees are responsible for local land use decisions.
 The Islands Trust Council, comprising local and municipal trustees, is the principal body for the trust’s administrative and land use policy decisions.
 A trust fund board (the Islands Trust Conservancy), as an agent of the government, administers the Islands Trust Fund and manages its land assets.

-A number of provisions of the Community Charter and the Local Government Act apply trustees and trust councils, including bylaw powers and procedures, bylaw enforcement powers, and powers with respect to taxes in arrears.
+A number of provisions of the Community Charter and the Local Government Act apply to trustees and trust councils, including bylaw powers and procedures, bylaw enforcement powers, and powers with respect to taxes in arrears.

 Under s.
 8(2)(a) of the Islands Trust Act, the Islands Trust Council may acquire and dispose of land.
 Under s.
 8(3), the council must obtain the minister’s approval before incurring liabilities or borrowing money.
 Sections 29 to 34 set out requirements for land use and building permits and provide for the application of various related provisions of the Local Government Act, including, with some exceptions, Parts 14 and 15.